AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Experiments

-\textbf{Generalization to fine-tuning sample number.} We evaluate the robustness of the methods across different sample numbers, with results summarized in \autoref{table: sample number}.
+We evaluate the robustness of the methods across different sample numbers, with results summarized in Tab.~\ref{table: sample number}.
 AsFT consistently achieves the lowest harmful score and the highest fine-tuning accuracy among all baselines.
 Compared to Safe LoRA, we reduce the harmful score by 2.96$\%$ and improve fine-tuning accuracy by 3.00$\%$.
 Compared to SafeInstr, AsFT lowers the harmful score by 11.48$\%$ while maintaining 1.14$\%$ higher accuracy.
-Results demonstrate the robustness of AsFT across varying sample sizes, with consistent conclusions for more complex tasks like GSM8K and AlpacaEval (more results in \autoref{gsm8k sample number}, \autoref{alpaca sample number}).
+Results demonstrate the robustness of AsFT across varying sample sizes, with consistent conclusions for more complex tasks.